First Time Disney Visit

 #8 Animal Kingdom Lodge

 All the walking can be a lot for little ones.
-At this point you’ve explored most of the park.
+At this point, you’ve explored most of the park.
 It’s totally fine to call it a day and head back to your resort.
-If you just want some quiet time, but you’d like to return to the park to see it lit up a night, then take the complementary Disney bus transportation to the Animal Kingdom Lodge.
+If you want some quiet time but would like to return to the park, we suggest taking the complimentary Disney bus transportation to the Animal Kingdom Lodge.
 The Lodge has some of the best restaurants on Disney property (Sanaa, Jiko, Boma, and The Mara), its own savannah to explore, wonderful African Art, and lots of quiet nooks.

 #9 Safari II & Pandora II

-Try another trip on the Safari late in the day and see the savannah at sunset.
-Or better yet, experience a nighttime safari tour.
+Try another safari trip late in the day and see the savannah at sunset.
+Better yet, experience a nighttime safari tour.
 Also revisit Pandora—The World of Avatar.
 We hear the land is a completely different experience at night.

 Congratulations!
 You just had a magical day.